 In the case of banks and banking groups operating in Austria which have been classified as significant institutions or which are subsidiaries of significant institutions, the joint supervisory teams set up within the SSM are in charge of performing the off-site analysis.
 In performing their reviews, these teams generally apply common SSM methodologies and use common SSM formats.

 How does the off-site analysis of less significant banks work?

 As less significant banks are subject only to indirect oversight by the ECB, the responsibility for supervising individual banks has remained with the national supervisory authorities.
 Since the number of stand-alone banks is rather high in Austria, the OeNB business area tasked with analyzing less significant banks is responsible for supervising about 17% of all less significant institutions within the SSM.
-Following the principle of proportionality, the intensity of supervision by the OeNB is informed by the individual banks’ size and risk profile.
-The work of the analysts is facilitated by automated systems that draw on reporting data.
+Following the above-mentioned international legislation and regulations, the OeNB’s analysts apply the principle of proportionality in line with a given bank’s size and risk profile.
+Their work is facilitated by automated systems that draw on reporting data.

 To ensure efficient communication and supervision processes and direct lines of responsibility, the OeNB and the FMA implemented a system of single points of contact (SPOC) for each supervised bank and sector as early as in 2008.